The Credit Card Float on Mobile

 Sometimes, when you start budgeting, it can reveal that you’ve been operating on the credit card float—waiting on money to come in so you can pay the credit card bill for past purchases.
 Technically you pay the statement balance off each month, but you have to wait for income first.

-The "float" is a term for any situation where you don't have enough money on hand right now to pay your credit card in full and also budget for future spending.
+The "float" is a term for any situation where you don't have enough money on hand to both pay your card in full and also budget for future spending.
 Even if you're a paid-in-full credit card user, you might be unknowingly riding the "float!" 😱

 How do you know if you're on the float?